How to future-proof yourself and your family

 They’re words that seem to go together; but if the office is leaving you anxious, it might be time to take a different tack.

-With the ability to access emails and documents from the palm of your hand, there’s never been as much pressure to take an ‘always on’ approach when it comes to work, but 2018 could be the fresh start you need to focus on reducing the stress that comes from your job.
+With the ability to access emails and documents from the palm of your hand, there’s never been as much pressure to take an ‘always on’ approach when it comes to work, but this year could be the fresh start you need to focus on reducing the stress that comes from your job.

 So how can you make sure you’re kicking goals at work without taking the stress home with you?
 We’ve put together five tips to help you reduce the strain – and none of them require more time, money or energy to achieve!